cakeio-unreal/cakeio-unreal.github.io/docs/core-api/file-extensions.md

     `CloneAsSingle` will always return the trailing component on a file extension (assuming there is one), so it is safe to use on both single and multi extensions.
 This means that `CloneAsSingle` is a valuable tool when you are processing file extensions and only care about examining the trailing extension component, regardless of your source extension's actual number of extension components.

 ### Extracting a File Extension in Single Form
-Sometimes we want to just extract the trailing component from a filename.
-There is a special build function we can use to accomplish this goal.
+There are functions that allow us to extract only the trailing file extension component from a given file path.

 === "C++"
     We can extract just the trailing extension component from a file name via the static function `BuildFileExtFromFilePathSingle`:
     ```c++ hl_lines="4"